Unitarity of Minkowski non-local theories made explicit: Computation for a generic propagator

-Also we plot the four-dimensional Fourier images $\Delta_1(x)$ and $\Delta_2(x)$ for the functions $f_1(k)$ and $f_2(k)$, respectively, in Fig. (\ref{fig:f}).
-The resulting amplitude (real part) numerically computed with the use of \eqref{MDx} is plotted in Fig. \ref{fig:amp}.
-One can see that the curves grow for small momenta representing the logarithmic divergence in the local limit and fall for momenta much higher than non-locality scale.
-The asymptotes of this falling depends on the UV behaviour of non-local propagator and differs for the two cases under consideration.
-We obtained the amplitude for $f_1$ falling exponentially, as $e^{-p^4}$ while the function $f_2$ leads to power law suppression.
-We see that the model remains weakly coupled for both chosen form-factors in contrast with the $e^{\alpha p^2}$ form-factor discussed in Section~\ref{sec:simple}.
+The resulting amplitude (real part) numerically computed with the use of (\ref{MM}) is plotted in Fig.~\ref{fig:amp}.
+One can see that the curves fall for momenta much higher than non-locality scale\footnote{{The curves also grow for small momenta reproducing the logarithmic divergence in the local limit but this grows is not apparent for the chosen domain of the numeric integration.}}.
+However, as was mentioned above, the asymptotes of this falling are of the same order $\sim 1/p^2$ for both functions and are determined by the last term in expression (\ref{MM}).
+This term arises due to the pole structure in Minkowskian amplitudes.
+Further one can deduce numerically that the behavior of the first term in (\ref{MM}) depends on the UV behaviour of non-local propagator and differs for the two cases under consideration.
+For function $f_1$ it is an exponential fall as $\sim e^{-p^4}$ while for function $f_2$ it is the power law suppression $\sim p^{-6}$.
+We also see that the model remains weakly coupled for both chosen form-factors in contrast with the $e^{\alpha p^2}$ form-factor discussed in the previous Section.